andydevs/blog/_posts/2016-11-15-ide-in-python.markdown

 categories: updates
 ---

+UPDATE 9/16/2017: The IDE idea has been scrapped for now.
+Gonna focus on other projects.

 I've been working on (or putting off, to be honest), building a lightweight, open, and customizable IDE in Ruby.
 I've been currently making components of this IDE as RubyGems which handle templating ([General](https:/andydevs.github.io/general)) and file management ([Roject](https://andydevs.github.io/roject)).

 But now I've been thinking, what if I made the IDE in Python?